Liberal Arts Instructors

 JILL QUINN, BA, MA, MFA

 Jill holds an MFA from Goucher College.
 Her essays have appeared in Orion Magazine, OnEarth, and Natural History Magazine, among others.
-Her book, Deranged: Finding a Sense of Place in the Landscape and in the Lifespan, was published by Apprentice House Press of Loyola University, Maryland (2010).
-She is the winner of the John Burroughs Award for Best Nature Essay (2010) and a Rona Jaffe Writers' Award (2013).
+She has written two books: Deranged (Apprentice House, 2010) and Sign Here if You Exist (Mad Creek Books, 2020).
+She is a winner of the John Burroughs Award for Best Nature Essay (2010), a Rona Jaffe Writers' Award (2013), and The Journal Non/Fiction Collection Prize (2020).
 In addition, her work has been selected for Best American Science & Nature Writing 2012 and Best American Essays 2016.

 “Teaching at Mid-State allows me to focus on students in addition to subject matter.
 Our small class sizes and tutoring support systems allow time, space, and resources for working with individual writers to improve their clarity and style.”

-“Communication touches every aspect our lives, and teaching these essential skills in an interactive, engaging manner is what drives me to teach Mid-State’s students every day.
-Polishing your communication skills equals future success!”
+“Communication touches every aspect of our lives, and teaching these essential skills in an interactive, engaging manner is what drives me to teach Mid-State’s students every day.”

 BRADLEY WEISS, BS, MST

-Bradley holds a master’s in the science of teaching from Portland State University and has more than 15 years of teaching experience.
-In addition to teaching at Mid-State Technical College, he has also taught within the University of Wisconsin system.
-He currently serves on the board of directors for the Wisconsin Mathematics Council, an advocate for quality mathematics education at all grade levels.
+Bradley holds a master’s in the science of teaching from Portland State University and has more than 18 years of teaching experience, including teaching positions within the University of Wisconsin system and at Portland Community College in Portland, Oregon.
+His service activities have included three years on the board of directors for the Wisconsin Mathematics Council, an advocate for quality mathematics education at all grade levels.

 “I love sharing my knowledge of mathematics and enjoy working with students from diverse backgrounds and ability levels.
 Although we may not always notice, math plays an essential role in our daily lives.”